Study.eu

 • Students from outside the UK and outside the EU fall into the category of “International” students.
 International students usually have to pay higher tuition fees.

-Yes, you can study in Scotland tuition-free, but only in one special case: If you are a UK citizen already resident in Scotland, or a citizen of another EU country, and you are studying for your first undergraduate degree (meaning a Bachelor’s degree or a Scottish undergraduate Master’s degree) then there are no direct tuition fees.
+Yes, you can study in Scotland tuition-free, but only in one special case: If you are a student already resident in Scotland and you are studying for your first undergraduate degree (meaning a Bachelor’s degree or a Scottish undergraduate Master’s degree) then there are no direct tuition fees.
 Instead, your fees will be covered by the Student Awards Agency for Scotland (SAAS).

 Students who want to pursue a postgraduate programme usually always have to pay tuition fees.
-The amount depends on the university and programme as well as the fee status; EU students usually pay less than non-EU international students.
+The amount ranges from £10,000 to £26,000 per year, but it depends on the university and programme as well as the fee status; EU students usually pay less than non-EU international students.
 For postgraduate programmes, Scottish universities do not differentiate between Scottish and RUK students.

 The cost of your university education mostly depends on your fee status (meaning whether you’re a “home”, “RUK” or “international” student) and at what level you plan to study.
 The amounts vary, but the following table gives you a rough overview of the typical tuition fees in Scotland: